dhlorenz/safot/Material/Tutorials/sml/introduction.md

 ```
 <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-* keyword `fun` starts the function declaration
+* `fun` keyword starts the function declaration
 * `sq` is the function name
 * `x:int` is the formal parameter with type constraint
 * `x*x` is the body and it is an **expression**

 <!--vert-->

+### functions

-* the result of the function is the result of evaluating the **expression** of the function body with the actual parameter
+* The result of the function is the result of evaluating the **expression** of the function body with the actual parameter.
-* `int->int` is the standard mathematical notation for a function type that takes an integer and returns an integer
+* `int->int` is the standard mathematical notation for a function type that takes an integer and returns an integer.

 ---

 ### applying a function

-* simple function call
+* Simple function call

     ```sml
     (sq 3);
     ```
     <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-* when a function is called the argument is evaluated and then passed to the function
+* When a function is called the argument is evaluated and then passed to the function

     ```sml
     sq (sq 3);
     ```
     <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-* the parentheses are optional
+* Parentheses are optional

     ```sml
     sq 3;